 - Participating in an educational leadership conference held at select universities around the state.
 Students also have the opportunity to participate in the Emerging Leaders Academy, a four-year program in educational leadership.

 - Getting involved in professional organizations such as the North Dakota Association for the Education of Young Children, South Central Reading Council, and Gateway to Science Center.

-Career Outlook for Early Education Majors
+Career Outlook for Early Childhood Education Majors

-Other degrees and credentials that pair nicely are Special Education major or minor and the Reading Credential.
+Other degrees and credentials that pair nicely are the Special Education major or minor and the Reading Credential.

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!

 We strongly encourage you to contact your personal admissions representative to discover all of the options that might be available to you.
 In many cases, a program specific scholarship is just one component of a complete financial aid package.

 Our admissions professionals will work together with our Office of Financial Assistance to ensure that you get the best financial aid package possible to finance your education.